flamestream/input-device-emitter/README.md

 ## Features
 * Pointer type recognition (Pen vs. Mouse)
-* Gamepad support (DirectInput)
+* Controller support (DirectInput and GameInput)
 * Keyboard support
+* General Input devices (Wheel, pedal, handle, joystick, etc.)
 * Remote PC support

 ## Limitations
 * As this hooks to application late through global hook, some signals may be innacurate or lost
 * Touch not supported yet; It is recognized as Pen

 ## Test Environment Information